 Non-disclosure agreements contractually prohibits actors from discussing their casting in Marvel or DC Movies, let alone confirming it with news outlets.
+Which explains why they have to lie about it from time to time.
 Here are the 8 actors who lied about their roles in superhero movies.

 Paul Rudd When Paul Rudd was asked in 2013 if he was playing Ant-Man for Marvel Studios, Rudd very coyly said that it was “It's all rumor, man”.
 He followed up by saying that he knew nothing about the role.

 Tatiana Maslany Tatiana Maslany recently denied being in talks to star in Marvel Studios upcoming Disney+ series “She-Hulk” to the Sudbury Star saying, "“That actually isn’t a real thing and it’s like a press release that’s gotten out of hand.
 It’s totally not — I’ve been connected to these things in the past and press has gotten onto it, but it’s not actually a thing, unfortunately.”

 Benedict Cumberbatch In 2014 at the Penguins of Madagascar Comic Con panel, Benedict Cumberbatch said, “That’s a joke, I’m not Doctor Strange”.
 During that same con he responded he was too busy playing Hamlet.
 Cumberbatch would be announced as the Sorcerer Supreme months later.

 Brie Larson In 2016, a month before officially being announced as Captain Marvel at Comic Con, Brie Larson told a reporter when asked about the role, "Who is Captain Marvel?"

 Jonathan Majors When "Lovecraft Country" break out Jonathan Majors was asked by Jimmy Fallon if he is playing Kang the Conqueror in "Ant-Man 3," Majors played coy and responded, "Man, I heard the same thing, bro."